freemansoft/ESP8266-MicroPython/README.md

 # Open Issues - TODO
 Run Time
 1. Assumes `Pin.value()` returns correct pin state for `Pin.OUT` pins when docs say _The behaviour and return value of the method is undefined._
-1. Disable HTML page generation if the caller doesn't accept HTML
+1. Disable HTML page generation if the caller doesn't accept HTML.
-1. Portal on first boot to enter network credentials not supported
+1. Should add portal (AP on first boot to enter network credentials.
 1. Web UI
     1. Sync the slider to the value shown in the page currently for the slider
     1. Slider is the only AJAX call that doesn't refresh page so weird different behavior - probably should refresh to be accurate